dsasmblr/game-hacking/README.md

 [Game Hacking](https://www.nostarch.com/gamehacking) | *Game Hacking* shows programmers how to dissect computer games and create bots.
 [Attacking Network Protocols](https://www.nostarch.com/networkprotocols) | *Attacking Network Protocols* is a deep-dive into network vulnerability discovery.
 [Practical Packet Analysis, 3rd Edition](https://www.nostarch.com/packetanalysis3) | *Practical Packet Analysis, 3rd Ed.* teaches you how to use Wireshark for packet capture and analysis.
 [Exploiting Online Games: Cheating Massively Distributed Systems](https://www.amazon.com/Exploiting-Online-Games-Massively-Distributed/dp/0132271915/) | This book takes a close look at security problems associated with advanced, massively distributed software in relation to video games.
+This book is a tad outdated however (makes refrences to a now defunct site called rootkit.com), and relies on some old things.
+Still a good read however.
 [Game Programming Patterns](https://github.com/munificent/game-programming-patterns) | A collection of game patterns that make code cleaner, easier to understand, and faster.
 A great reference for seeing forward engineering representations of what you discover while reverse engineering games!

 ### Assembly Language Section